chinmayasukumar/Capstone-3_Classifying_Steel_Defects/README.md

 # Classifying Steel Defects Using Deep Learnign
 ==============================

 _The identification and classification of surface defects in rolled steel is an essential quality control measure in the steel industry to ensure a surface finish that meets the customers' visual and performance expecations.
 Traditionally, a high-speed camera is installed in the rolling mill that captures images of strip steel that passes through.
 A human is usually responsible to identify and class these defects, however accuracy is usually compromised this way.
-In this project, a CNN was built to classify these surface defects._
+Recently, advances in technology have introduced models that can detect and classify defects, the model built in this project being one of them._

 ## Data

-Data was obtained from a page on [Kaggle](https://www.kaggle.com/datasets/fantacher/neu-metal-surface-defects-data) which was sourced from a research paper mentioned in the final report under /report
+Data was obtained from a repository on [Kaggle](https://www.kaggle.com/datasets/fantacher/neu-metal-surface-defects-data) which was sourced from a research paper mentioned in the final report under /report

 The data set included 6 defect types, each having 300 images.
 In total there were 1800 images.
 The 6 defect types were: